How to Tell If You’re in Autistic Burnout

 What Autistic Burnout Feels Like

-For many autistic individuals, burnout feels like a sudden collapse of abilities — a body and mind that simply refuse to keep up.
-This exhaustion is not the result of laziness or lack of effort, but the cumulative impact of sensory overload, social pressure, and the effort of navigating a world that demands constant adaptation.
+For many autistic individuals, burnout feels like a sudden collapse of abilities.
+The body and mind simply refuse to keep up.
+This exhaustion does not result from laziness or lack of effort.
+It is the cumulative impact of:

 Autistic burnout often brings intense physical fatigue that no amount of sleep seems to fix.
 Getting out of bed, preparing food, or handling daily tasks can feel impossible.
-Many experience an overwhelming need for rest, coupled with difficulty achieving true recovery.
+Many people experience an overwhelming need for rest, yet true recovery feels out of reach.

-The fatigue can last for days, weeks, or even months, and is frequently accompanied by physical symptoms such as headaches, muscle tension, or changes in appetite.
+The fatigue can last for days, weeks, or even months.
+Common physical symptoms include:

 Cognitive and Executive Function Struggles